The Town of Redington Beach has announced a vacancy in the Code Enforcement Department for a Code Enforcement Officer.

 Of course, copies of any documentary evidence an owner would want to submit should

-also be brought to the hearing, with copies for the Town and BOA members.
+also be brought to the hearing, with copies for the Town and Special Magistrate.

 may also elect to file a Declaratory Judgment Action in circuit court seeking a declaration